Are you confused about the difference between hearing and listening, and wonder how they affect learning and behaviour?

 For many of us, the ability to process sensory information has been impacted by overwhelming events during infancy and early childhood.
-When we were frightened, our bodies adapted, and, over time, we learnt to attune to background sounds, rather than focus on the human voice.
+When we were frightened, our bodies adapted.
+Over time, we learnt to tune in to background sounds, rather than focus on the human voice.

-When a parent brings a child who struggles with signs of autism, ADHD, dyslexia or other sensory disorders, I usually offer a listening assessment as part of a general sensorimotor development assessment.
-My experience is that many children who struggle in the classroom have immaturities in auditory processing ability – that is, they may struggle to block out background sounds to be able to focus on the teachers voice, particularly in a noisy classroom, or the parent’s voice in a busy home environment.
+When a parent brings a child with signs of autism, ADHD or dyslexia, I usually offer a listening assessment as part of a general assessment for developmental delay.
+Many children who struggle in the classroom have immaturities in auditory processing ability.
+That is, they find it difficult to block out background sounds and to focus on the teacher’s voice.
+They may also find it difficult to focus on a parent’s voice in a busy home environment.

-Sometimes they may only be able to process short blocks of words at one time, or parts of sentences, and find it confusing when more than one person is speaking at a time.
+Sometimes they may only be able to process short blocks of words at one time, or parts of sentences.
+It can be very confusing when more than one person is speaking at a time.
 Your child may appear forgetful, often struggling to remember spoken instructions, particularly when delivered as a sequence.
-They may also find it hard to discern small parts of a word, or phonics.
-As a result this can make it difficult to accomplish tasks such as reading, spelling and comprehension.
+They may also find it hard to discern small parts of a word, or phonics, making tasks such as reading, spelling and comprehension very difficult.

 When I recommenced study as a mature adult in 2005, I knew I couldn’t take notes and listen at the same time, so I chose to listen.
 I finished the first day with a massive headache, and little memory of much that had been presented.

 Following a listening assessment in 2007, the assessor asked me “Ros, how did you get through Uni?”.
-I remember looking at him, stunned, thinking “Do you mean it didn’t have to be that hard?”, as it dawned on me just how much I had struggled, both at Uni, but also during my years at school.
+I remember looking at him, stunned, thinking “Do you mean it didn’t have to be that hard?”.
+It quickly dawned on me just how much I had struggled, both at Uni, but also during my years at school.